App Manifest

 Original relative path of the model within the provider’s repository.

-Source provider of the model. hugging-face
+Source provider of the model.
+If the connection

-is currently the only supported
+is currently the only supported option.

 Connection for the model instance.